The Announcements function in Canvas

 Canvas has a video on how Announcements are created and edited.
 Timestamps can be found under the video and there is a text version of the video (community.canvaslms.com) .

 - 00:20 - Finding announcements, the search function.

 - 00:40 - Deleting announcements, allowing or disallowing comments.

 - 01:05 - Creating a new announcement, options.

 - 01:45 - Change course announcement notifications, show announcements on the home page.

 Recommended one way-communication for important course information

-Announcements is the alternative that E-learning primarily recommends for one way-communication (when no answer is expected) with students to send messages with extra important information about course activities, course material, interesting course related subjects and logistical information, such as:
+Announcements is the alternative that E-learning primarily recommends for one way-communication with students (when no answer is expected).
+Use them for important information about course activities, course material, interesting course related subjects and logistical information.
+For example:

 - “Lecture moved”